zhuowei/commercialization-public/manufacture/desktop/winpe-boot-in-uefi-or-legacy-bios-mode.md

     3. Select the file from the USB drive: `\EFI\BOOT\BOOTX64.EFI`.

 **Detect whether Windows PE is booted in BIOS or UEFI mode**

+Once you're booted into WinPE, you can check to see which mode you've booted into.
+If you want to know which mode WinPE is in every time you boot, you can add a script that checks to your WinPE image.
+See [Wpeinit and Startnet.cmd: Using WinPE startup scripts](wpeinit-and-startnetcmd-using-winpe-startup-scripts.md) for more information.

 1. Check the **HKLM\\System\\CurrentControlSet\\Control\\PEFirmwareType** registry value to see if the PC is booted to UEFI or BIOS mode.
 Note: you may need to run `wpeutil UpdateBootInfo` to make sure this value is present.